 As for ingredients, you only need good quality whole milk or cream and a bacterial starter of some kind.
 Yogurt starters can be bought online at places like GI Pro Health, Cultures for Health or Custom Probiotics.
 Crème fraiche is often started with buttermilk and you can even try it without a starter if you decide to use raw milk.
 The natural bacteria in the milk will ferment it just fine.

 Another good and cheap alternative is to use a bit of leftover yogurt from your previous batch or from commercial yogurt with live bacteria.
 Companies that sell powder starter formulations usually advise starting with fresh starter every time, but as long as your yogurt tastes like yogurt and holds like yogurt, you can use leftover yogurt.
 Either way, a bottle of yogurt starter in powder form will last you for a long time because you’ll use only a very small amount per batch.

 Without further ado, here are the instructions for a yogurt or sour cream fermented for 24 hours so all the lactose gets digested by the bacteria.
 It’s my preferred way to make it because it’s a simple process and I prefer not having any lactose when I don’t have to.
 It also produces a nice and tangy yogurt.
 This is a yogurt that is SCD compliant.
 SCD (specific carbohydrate diet) is a diet created to treat digestive issues ranging from IBS and IBD to Crohn’s and even autism.
-It is very similar to the Paleo diet, but differs in the sense that it focuses heavily on probiotic foods and elimination of any form of starch.
+It is very similar to Paleo, but differs in the sense that it focuses heavily on probiotic foods and elimination of any form of starch.

 Homemade Yogurt Recipe